- 03 May 2022

 The following diagram demonstrates the how a Self Hosted Decisions environment interacts with elements such as the Decisions Server, Database, File Storage, and External Integrations (such as Web and REST Services, and External Databases).

-The following chart describes considerations for each of these features.
+The following chart describes considerations for each of the features provided by IIS Hosting.

 |Virtual Directory Support|

-Platforms that use Portal URLs with virtual directories (ex." domain/decisions") require IIS Hosting.
+Platforms that use Portal URLs with virtual directories e.g." domain/decisions" require IIS Hosting.

 |No Windows Service (such as Service Host Manager)|

-Restarting IIS Hosted v7 environments requires recycling the App Pool or an administrative level Windows command prompt to run the iisreset command with an optional /noforce parameter.
+Restarting IIS Hosted v8 environments requires recycling the App Pool or an administrative level Windows command prompt to run the iisreset command with an optional /noforce parameter.

-In some environments, Port Sharing is used to allowing worker processes to utilize (ie. "share") the same port(s).
+In some environments, Port Sharing is used to allow worker processes to utilize (ie. "share") the same port(s).

 IIS Hosted Diagram

 The following diagram demonstrates how an IIS Hosted environment interacts with other elements such as the IIS Application Pool i.e. where the environment is hosted, Database, File Storage, and External Integrations such as Web and REST Services, and External Databases.